mksvco/AfterEffectsScripts/Cycle Text Layer through Strings/README.md

 4. When prompted, select your .tsv file containing tab-separated values
 5. Adjust the Frames Per Text slider on the first text layer to control timing

+## Three Text Layers Script
+1. Create or open a composition in After Effects
+2. Select THREE text layers (order matters - first selected gets first column, etc.)
+3. Go to File → Scripts → Run Script File… and choose `Cycle Three Text Layers through Strings.jsx`
+4. When prompted, select your .tsv file containing tab-separated values (three columns per row)
+5. Adjust the Frames Per Text slider on the first text layer to control timing

 # Notes
 - The expression loops endlessly through the lines.
-- Avoid extremely large .txt files (hundreds of thousands of characters) — AE expressions can slow down with very long embedded strings.
+- Avoid extremely large .txt/.tsv files (hundreds of thousands of characters) — AE expressions can slow down with very long embedded strings.
-- Edit your .txt file and re-run the script any time you want to refresh the list.
+- Edit your .txt/.tsv file and re-run the script any time you want to refresh the list.
 - For more control, you can easily add additional sliders (e.g., Start Offset, Random Order) to the same text layer.

 # Example Files